electricimp/Wiznet_5500/README.md

 ### reset(*[softReset]*) ###

-This method causes the Wiznet chip to undergo a reset, and then performs an initailiztion.
-It is recommended that you use hardware resets (the default behavior) and to wait for the [callback registered with *onready()*](#onreadycallback) to be triggered before proceeding after a reset.
+This method causes the Wiznet chip to undergo a reset and re-initialization.
+The reset is a blocking operation that will take 1+ seconds to close each socket that is in use, as well as 1+ second for the actual chip reset.
+When the reset operation is complete an asynchronous initialization is performed.
+When initialization is complete the [callback registered with *onReady()*](#onreadycallback) is triggered.
+It is recommended that you use the *onReady* callback to reconfigure and continue Wiznet operation.
+The data sheet for the Wiznet chip recommends a hardware reset (the default behavior), however no reset pin is configured the optional parameter can be used to perform a software reset.

 #### Parameters ####